maddo/maddo.github.io/_drafts/draft-anti-talking-points.md

 location: Providence
 ---

 I've never written about politics.
-I've never even paid much attention to politics.
-I'm tempted to hedge my personal opinion with glancing platitudes and meta commentary, because I fear my understanding of politics is crippled by ignorance.
+I fear my understanding of politics is crippled by ignorance.

-Sounds like it's time to start writing about politics.
+I'm watching two Democratic candidates battle in public.
+Bernie Sanders and Hillary Clinton.
+I like Bernie's message.
+Specifically, I am drawn to his history of service and to the authenticity of character this history of service